Monster Mania 2015: Hunt Valley, Maryland Review

 I checked Facebook while eating and saw Dave Hagan posted that Matthew Lillard wouldn’t leave until everyone in line who wanted an autograph and picture got one.

-I told my son, “let’s go back and get your picture with Matthew Lillard,” or as he called him, “Shaggy.”
-So we headed back into the Hunt Valley Inn, went down the escalator, and back to the room where the Stars were signing autographs.
+I told my son, “Let’s go back and get your picture with Matthew Lillard,” or as he called him, “Shaggy.”
+So we headed back into the Hunt Valley Inn, down the escalator, and back to the room where the Stars were signing autographs.

-Only two or three people in line left to get a pic and autograph with Matthew.
-As we approached the line, one of the staff told us to wait so they could check and see if Matthew would see us.
+Only two or three people were left in line to get a picture and an autograph with Matthew.
+As we approached the line, one of the staff told us to wait so they could check whether Matthew would see us.

-So we waited in line and told his helper (the one who takes the money), a dear lady too, that my son just wanted a pic with Matthew – which was $20.
+So we waited in line and told his helper (the one who takes the money), a dear lady too, that my son just wanted a picture with Matthew, which was $20.

 Finally, it was our turn.
-For having been signing autographs and taking pics all day, Matthew Lillard had a lot of energy.
+After signing autographs and taking pics all day, Matthew Lillard had a lot of energy.
 He was friendly and personable.
-He said to my son, “how about an autographed picture too”?
+He told my son, “How about an autographed picture, too?

-Matthew made the autograph out to my son, and then he asked my son if he danced.
-My son said, “yes.”
-He said, “go grab the one you want,” Of course, my son grabbed the photo of Shaggy and Scooby together.
+Matthew signed my son and asked if he danced.
+My son said, “Yes.”
+He said, “Go grab the one you want.”
+Of course, my son grabbed the photo of Shaggy and Scooby together.

 Next, I took a photo of my son and Matthew together.
 Matthew was hysterical.

-He started dancing in a fun way with my son, and my son danced with him too.
-It was a relaxed experience, and now my son can’t wait to go to school on Monday and show his classmates the pics of “shaggy.”
+He started dancing with my son in a fun way, and my son danced with him, too.
+It was a relaxed experience, and now my son can’t wait to go to school on Monday and show his classmates the pics of “Shaggy.”

 Halloween Cast Monster-Mania Con